daryllxd/lifelong-learning/coursera/decision-skills.md

 ## Guest Lecture with Prof. Barbara Mellers

-What a "decision" differs for most people.
+What a "decision" is differs for most people.
 Some people think they make tons of decisions, they qualify eating breakfast as a decision.
 But habits are different from decisions.
 They might be decisions before, but they are habits now.
 We don't decide to brush our teeth.
 These are habits and it isn't helpful to think of them as decisions.

 Decisions are things that have control.
 They are important.
 When you realize that something is important to write about, then you can write them a letter.
 She didn't get mad at them, she just told them what could be done, and they moved on.
 This is an example of where feelings and dealing with them are important.
 It is important to think about what you should have done, and that __requires enormous self-control__.